-I grew up with a certain amount of upper middle class wealth, but never fit in the world my parents inhabited.
+I grew up with a certain amount of upper-middle-class wealth, but never fit into the world my parents inhabited.

 That is not to say that the island did not have wealth.
 I remember the golden tanned athletic boys who sailed out of the private Yacht Club and would race their boats in Nantucket harbor.
 Their world was not a world I could enter on many different levels.
 I would sail our Sailfish from a very young age in Nantucket Harbor, and I was quite a good sailor, but their world was impenetrable to me.

 At that point in history, the 1960s and 1970s, the Yacht Club did not permit Jews to become members.
 I do not know if the club ever opened up to Jews.
 But as a young boy who would be gay, it was not just the Jewishness that stopped me.
 I felt like I did not fit in the world of young, athletic, self-assured, handsome, and tanned boys.
 There was a type of young man, with a breezy self-assured athletic prowess, which I did not have, who always made me feel unsure and bad about myself.

 In my preteen years, I was overweight, un-athletic, and lacking in self-confidence.
 I hated organized sports and hated that the private schools I went to required us to play after school sports every season.
 I did not fit in the world of boys that surrounded me.
 As a young man, I was a very good sailor and an expert snow skier, but I did not see these things as having the same value as football or baseball, both sports which I did not understand and could not play.